EDUCATION TEAM | PROGRAM AUTHORS & CO-AUTHORS

 Dara Lemoine-Johnson is a dynamic elementary school educator with 35 years of classroom experience developing and shaping first-grade students.
-Dara firmly believes curriculum development, creative lesson planning, utilizing best practices, student engagement and classroom management are keys to successful learning outcomes.
+Dara firmly believes curriculum development, creative lesson planning, student engagement, and classroom management are keys to successful learning outcomes.

 She has been an active part of the community through positions in parochial, private and public school systems and has taught first grade at Pontchartrain Elementary for the past 25 years.

 She has numerous accomplishments and awards during her distinguished career including consistently earning highly effective evaluations for the quality and creativity of classroom teaching, lesson plans and instructional materials used in teaching diverse subjects (e.g., language arts, mathematics, science, social studies), Teacher of the Year PES Elementary, Designated Model Classroom Accelerated Reader Program, nominee for Presidential Award for Excellence in Mathematics and Science, College of Education and Human Development, Teacher Education Internship, Southeastern University, WYES-TV12-Teaching That Works Award,

 Dara has been married for 29 years and has two children.
 She holds a B.A. in elementary education and a minor in early childhood education from the University of New Orleans.

 Board | Co-Author

 Rebecca Marler is a Louisiana education system-certified professional teacher with a diversified instructional career.

 A veteran teacher with 41 years of experience, Rebecca is retired from Lafayette Parish School System and is currently a teacher and multi-sport coach at Cathedral-Carmel School in Lafayette, Louisiana.
 She is currently teaching physical education and has been one of the athletic directors for the past six years.